GomaaK/cfapp/README.md

 * Databases:

     development: sqlite3

     production: postgresql (Heroku)

-* Orders controller and Order model not fully completed
+* Special gems installed: Rubocop, Turbolinks, Twitter-Bootstrap-Rails, Devise, CanCanCan.

 * No test suite installed

+* Orders controller and Order model not fully completed (as of June 9, 2016)

 * To my CF mentors:
 	Please feel free to leave any comments and give me feedback. **Thanks**.